MongoExpUser/UNEMY-Stack-on-AWS-Lightsail/README.md

 # UNEM-Stack-on-AWS-Lightsail

-This repo can be used to create the following resources with Terrform Python CDK:
+<strong>This repo can be used to create the following resources with Terrform Python CDK </strong>:

 1) AWS Lightsail ssh key pair, assigned to instance(s) in Item 2 below.